eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

         is TransferEvent.Disconnected -> {
             // event when the devices are disconnected
             // presentation can be stopped here
-            EudiWalletSDK.stopPresentation()
+            EudiWallet.stopPresentation()
         }
         is TransferEvent.Error -> {
             // event when an error occurs.
 Get the error from event.error val error: Throwable = event.error
             // handle error
             // stop presentation
-            EudiWalletSDK.stopPresentation()
+            EudiWallet.stopPresentation()
         }
     }
 }

-EudiWalletSDK.addTransferEventListener(transferEventListener)
+EudiWallet.addTransferEventListener(transferEventListener)
 ```

 #### Initiating transfer

 1. BLE transfer using QR Engagement

-   Once the a transfer event listener is attached, use the `EudiWalletSDK.startQrEngagement()`
+   Once the a transfer event listener is attached, use the `EudiWallet.startQrEngagement()`
    method to start the QR code engagement.

     ```kotlin
-    EudiWalletSDK.startQrEngagement()
+    EudiWallet.startQrEngagement()

     //... other code